-Part two: The RFID applications
+Part II: The RFID tags applications

 The information here explained is generic, but you surely already know that in Trace ID we customize the RFID solutions as much as possible.
-If you want more detailed information and guidance focused on your business needs, get in touch with one of our technicians by writing to firstname.lastname@example.org or by filling out our contact form.
+If you want more detailed information and guidance focused on your business needs, get in touch with one of our sales executives by writing to firstname.lastname@example.org or by filling out our contact form.

-RFID tags can be very different depending on the specifications of each activity, obviously, it is not the same an RFID tag for a jewelry product, which is very valuable and small in size, than an RFID tag for RTU (returnable transport unit).
+RFID tags can be very different depending on the specifications of each activity, obviously, it is not the same an RFID tag for a jewelry product, which is very valuable and small in size, that an RFID tag for RTU (returnable transport unit).

-Most common RFID applications
+Most common RFID tags applications

 RFID solutions are designed for the traceability of things, people and animals.
 Each type of business or activity will need different RFID systems, but in addition, each client may need a certain degree of personalization due to the characteristics of the environment and place where they develop their business or activity.
 Therefore, the most common applications are those described below, but in Trace ID we always take into account and offer a degree of customization appropriate to the specific need of each client.